 An investor purchases 10,000 shares of a 5%, $100 par preferred stock

-Dividends from stock (common and preferred) are taxed at a lower rate than many other fixed-income securities.
-Most investors pay a 15% tax on dividends, while those at the highest tax brackets pay 20%.
-Interest income from bonds is taxed at the investor’s income tax bracket (up to 37%), making dividend tax rates relatively low.
-This benefits all stock investors, especially those at high tax brackets.
+Dividends from stock (common and preferred) are taxed at a lower rate than many other fixed-income investments.
+Most investors pay a 15% tax rate on dividends, while investors in the highest tax brackets pay 20%.
+By contrast, interest income from bonds is taxed at the investor’s ordinary income tax bracket (up to 37%).
+This makes dividend tax rates relatively low, especially for investors in higher tax brackets.

-Corporate investors obtain even more tax benefits than individual investors.
-Known as the corporate dividend exclusion rule, corporate investors avoid paying taxes on large portions of dividends they receive.
+Corporate investors may receive even more favorable tax treatment.
+Under the corporate dividend exclusion rule, corporate investors can exclude (avoid paying taxes on) a portion of the dividends they receive.
 This rule applies to both preferred and common stock dividends.

 *This rule only applies to corporations structured as C-corps and does not apply to S-corps or any other business form.
 Various business structures are discussed later in this material.